blbadger/blbadger.github.io/clifford-attractor.md

 	y_next = np.sin(b*x) + d*np.cos(b*y)
 	return x_next, y_next
 ```
-Setting up the number of iterations and the time step size, we then initialize the numpy array with 0s and add a starting $x, y$ coordinate:
+Setting up the number of iterations and the time step size, we then initialize the numpy array with 0s and add a starting $(x, y)$ coordinate:

 ```python
 # number of iterations